 The fact that a breeding organisation is approved does not mean that all of its breeding programmes have been approved.
 For this reason, the overview indicates which breeding programmes have been approved for each organisation.
 Every organisation must have at least one approved breeding programme.

-Member states who are requesting extension of a breeding program (art.
-12 of the Animal Breeding Regulation) can contact the Dutch competent authority by e-mail: firstname.lastname@example.org.
+Member states who are requesting extension of a breeding programme (art.
+12 of the Animal Breeding Regulation) can contact the Dutch competent authority by email: email@example.com.